 Health Canada, the federal regulatory authority that evaluates the safety, efficacy, and quality of drugs available in Canada, recognizes that with the expiration of patents for biologic drugs, manufacturers may be interested in pursuing subsequent entry versions of these biologic drugs.
 The objective of this document is to provide guidance to sponsors to enable them to satisfy the information and regulatory requirements under the Food and Drugs Act and Regulations for the authorization of subsequent entry biologics (SEBs) in Canada.

-This letter is a outlines Health Canada’s response to inquiries regarding SEBs and interchangeability and substitutability.
+This letter outlines Health Canada’s response to inquiries regarding SEBs and interchangeability and substitutability.